BOJIT/BOJIT.github.io/src/routes/(content)/projects/Van_Part_2.svelte.md

     ]
 } />

-Reflect on importance of not spending so much time planning that the vehicle disintegrates!
-Moving abroad, so hand forced.
+As it happens, I was about to take up a work contract in South East Asia, so as much as it saddened me, my most sensible move at this point was to sell the van before leaving.

+On reflection, it would have been far more sensible for me to have spent an extra £2000 on the base van, rather than trying to convert the cheapest specimen that I could find.
-While interior looked lovely when I sold it, I only really got 4-5 usable trips out of the vehicle.
-Looks like it's still got a valid MOT, so someone's hopefully getting good use out of it!
+While the interior looked lovely when I sold it, I only really got 4-5 long trips out of the vehicle in the entire time I owned it.
+At the time of publication it looks like the van has still got a valid MOT, so someone's hopefully getting better use out of it than I did.

-Realised also like camping outdoors!

-Next setup will probably just be a Volvo with some camping supplies in the back...
+Another realisation I came to while doing the campervan conversion was that I actually really like camping outdoors!
+On most of the trips I went on I would have just as gladly camped outside rather than stayed in my van.
+Suffice to say I think that my next "campervan" setup will probably just be a Volvo with some camping equipment in the back...

+Regardless, I hope you enjoyed coming on the journey of the conversion with me!
+I'll leave you with one final image of the van in all its glory just before we parted ways.

 ![Van_Part_2-Final.JPG]({import.meta.env.VITE_IMAGE_BASE}/posts/Van_Part_2-Final.JPG)